thrillfall/nextcloud-gpodder/README.md

 The API replicates this: https://gpoddernet.readthedocs.io/en/latest/api/reference/events.html

-we also process the property `uuid`
+we also process the property `guid`

 #### Example requests:
 ```json